-Small business development and improvement of our business districts is one of our core functions, including: operation of the Albany Park and Irving Park Special Service Area (SSA #60), operation of the Albany Park Chamber of Commerce, and acting as a Neighborhood Business Development Center through its delegate agency contract with the City of Chicago.
+Small business development and improvement of our business districts is one of our core functions.
+This includes: Operation of the Albany Park and Irving Park Special Service Area (SSA #60), operation of the Albany Park Chamber of Commerce, and acting as a Neighborhood Business Development Center through our delegate agency contract with the City of Chicago.

 Over the past 30 years, North River Commission has revitalized 350 businesses on the Lawrence Avenue commercial corridor through storefront improvements, multiple small business loans, property referrals, beautification, marketing and promotions representing $350 million in reinvestment.